SiTH-Diffusion/SiTH/README.md

 * Demo for reconstructing a fully textured 3D human from a single image in 2 minutes (tested on an RTX 3090 GPU)
 * A minimal script for fitting the SMPL-X model to an image.
 * A new evaluation benchmark for single-view 3D human reconstruction.
+* A Gradio demo for creating 3D humans with poses and text prompts.
 - [ ] [TODO] Training scripts for the diffusion model and the mesh reconstruction model.
-- [ ] [TODO] A Gradio demo for creating 3D humans with text prompts.

 If you find our code and paper useful, please cite it as
 ```